Here at the Edinburgh Chamber of Commerce, we want to support our members in every way possible during the Covid-19 outbreak.

 - The HMRC Helpline: 08000 241222

-- For the full range of measures announced by the Scottish Government, including business rates relief.
+- Full range of measures announced by the Scottish Government, including business rates relief.

-- For support which is available via the City of Edinburgh Council, including a link to the application form for the Coronavirus Business Support Fund which is being administered locally, can be found here.
-The latest advice from the Council on how they are administering the scheme and timescales for payment are available here now too, alongside information on how they are amending some licensing arrangements
+- Support available via the City of Edinburgh Council, including a link to the application form for the Coronavirus Business Support Fund which is being administered locally, can be found here.

 - For businesses who would like to offer support to the national effort in Scotland